 Celiac disease and Diabetes

-The link between type 1 diabetes mellitus and celiac disease was first established in the 1960s.
-The estimated prevalence of celiac disease in patients with type 1 diabetes is approximately 8%, and about 1% in the general population.
-Most patients with both conditions have asymptomatic celiac disease, or symptoms that may be confused for symptoms of their diabetes.
-For this reason, and the significantly higher prevalence rate of celiac disease in diabetes patients, many doctors recommend getting screened for celiac disease after a diagnosis of type 1 diabetes, as well as celiac patients getting screened for type 1 diabetes.
+The link between type I diabetes mellitus and celiac disease was first established in the 1960s.
+The estimated prevalence of celiac disease in patients with type I diabetes is approximately 8%.
+Most patients with both conditions have asymptomatic celiac disease or symptoms that can be confused with their diabetes.
+For this reason, many doctors recommend getting tested for celiac disease, after a diagnosis of type I diabetes.
+Similarly, for celiac patients, a type I diabetes test is necessary.

 There is no established link between type 2 diabetes and celiac disease.
 Type 2 diabetes does have genetic components, but they are not associated with celiac disease genes.

-The gluten-free diet may improve glycemic control for diabetic patients, although that is still controversial, as some studies support the idea and others suggest there is no difference in glycemic control between normal diabetic patients and diabetic patients with celiac disease on a gluten-free diet.
+The gluten-free diet may improve glycemic control for diabetic patients.
+Although that is still controversial, as some studies support the idea.
+Meanwhile, others suggest there is no difference in glycemic control between normal diabetic patients and diabetic with celiac disease.

-Untreated celiac disease, leading to a damaged small intestine, can increase risk of hypoglycemia because the small intestine may no longer be able to absorb nutrients such as sugars properly, making diagnosis even more imperative.
+Untreated celiac disease leads to damage to the small intestine, and may increase the risk of hypoglycemia.
+Therefore, the small intestine can no longer absorb nutrients properly, such as sugars, which makes diagnosis even more imperative.

-It can be very difficult to evaluate the effectiveness of a gluten-free diet in a person without obvious symptoms, and equally as difficult for that person, to be able to find motivation, in order to follow it strictly.
-Therefore, attention and follow-up with your doctor, is essential in these cases for monitoring blood antibody levels for celiac disease; a follow-up endoscopy may be indicated to confirm that intestinal healing has occurred.
-Weight gain or loss, fatigue, neuropathy, and gastrointestinal problems can all be related to either celiac disease or diabetes, so it can be difficult to differentiate between the causes without probing further with your healthcare providers.
+It can be very difficult to evaluate the effectiveness of a gluten-free diet, in a diabetic person, without symptoms of celiac disease.
+As well as that, difficult for that person, to be able to find motivation, in order to follow it strictly.
+Therefore, attention and follow-up with your doctor, is essential in these cases, to control the levels of antibodies in the blood, for celiac disease.
+In addition, weight gain or loss, fatigue, neuropathy and gastrointestinal problems may be related to celiac disease or diabetes.
+As a result, it can be difficult to differentiate the causes, without consulting your doctor.

 General Guidelines and Advice

-Work with a knowledgeable and credentialed dietitian (registered dietitian and/or certified diabetes educator).
-You may get the most personalized advice and successful life changes from working one-on-one with someone you trust.
+- Work with a dietitian with knowledge and credentials in diabetes.
+You can get the most personalized advice and successful changes in life, working individually with someone you trust.

-Many gluten-free flour substitutes are much higher in carbohydrate content than their gluten-containing counterparts.
-Gluten-free products may be highly refined and contain added sugars or starches to mimic the same sensation and texture in the mouth.
+- Many gluten-free flour substitutes are much higher in carbohydrate content than their gluten-containing equivalents.
+Gluten-free products can be highly refined, in addition to containing added sugars or starches, in order to mimic the same sensation and texture in the mouth.
 You may need insulin in smaller portions to enjoy these products.

-For the average person with celiac disease, a salad may be a reasonable option at a restaurant that doesn’t have a gluten-free menu.
-However, for someone with both diabetes and celiac disease, a salad comprised only of vegetables, meat, and dressing is likely too low in carbohydrate to meet standard meal recommendations for carbohydrates.
-Always come prepared with additions, or use a beverage (like a smoothie or a latte) as your source of carbohydrate if necessary.
+- For the average person with celiac disease, a salad can be a reasonable option in a restaurant, which does not have a gluten-free menu.
+However, for someone with diabetes and celiac disease, a salad composed only of vegetables, meat and dressing, is probably too low in carbohydrates.
+Always come prepared with additions, or use a drink (such as a milkshake or a coffee with milk) as a source of carbohydrates if necessary.

-Follow general dietary advice for health on a gluten-free diet to maximize the nutritional quality of your carbohydrates.
-Whole grains and unrefined, unprocessed complex carbohydrates will deliver maximum health benefits while helping you to maintain your blood sugar.
+- Follow the general dietary advice for health, on a gluten-free diet.
+Whole grains and complex unprocessed and unrefined carbohydrates will give you maximum health benefits, while helping you maintain your blood sugar level.